typeoneerror-studios/moai-1.1-build-2/README.md

 * Setup and additional support for FMOD including BG music with loop points and bug fixes.
 * Other patches from MOAI >= 1.2.

+## Building the Moai Library for LuaJIT on OSX.

+The following is cribbed from [this post](http://getmoai.com/forums/moai-luajit-t1463/#p8656).

+1. Open `xcode/libmoai-luajit/libmoai.xcodeproj`.
+2. Build the `libmoai-osx-*` targets (excluding FMOD).
+3. Using the libs built in step 2, build the mochi host.
+Put the mochi host in your path.
+4. `cd` to the root on this Moai project in Terminal.
+Type: `cd src/lua-headers && mochi main.lua`.
+This will generate a new `src/lua-headers/moai_lua.h` with the proper bytecode format for LuaJIT.
+5. Rebuild the `libmoai-osx-*` targets.
+6. Repeat step 3 to get a working mochi host.

 ## Building